flatironinstitute/CaImAn/docs/source/Installation.rst

 We will discuss each of these steps for different operating systems below.
 In a separate section, we will discuss how to upgrade once you've already installed.

-If you do not already have conda installed, first install a 3.x version for your platform `here <https://docs.conda.io/en/latest/miniconda.html>`_.
+If you do not already have conda installed, first install a 3.x version of miniforge (conda distribution) for your platform `here <https://github.com/conda-forge/miniforge>`_.
 When installing, allow conda to modify your PATH variable.
 If you are using an M1-based Mac, please ignore the ARM builds of conda; install an x86 version instead (ignore any warnings you get while doing so; it will work fine).